nww/nightnight/README.md

 # Install

 There are two ways to install nightnight on your website.

+#### Quick Install

 The first option is to simply drop in the line of code below on your website, at the very end of the page just above the `</body>` tag.
 And you're all set!

 ```
 <script async=true src="https://wwww.neeleyworldwide.com/0100/0400/nightnight.js"></script>